 Writing a recommendation for others has benefits not only to the person whom you are honoring, but it is also a light that reflects on you as the writer.
 When you write a thoughtful recommendation, it tells the reader who you are in addition to the person you are praising.
 It can give us a peek into your personality, humanity, and your style.

-Here are some tips on how to write a great LinkedIn recommendation (watch the video for examples):
+Here are some tips on how to write a great LinkedIn recommendation

 - Start with a killer first line that is authentic and memorable.